Skip to main content

 useAsyncCollection(id, path, loader);

-2. Another overload has the following signature (simplified by omitting details behind the exact DataT definition), which allows to force any DataT type under the caller's discretion:
+2. The second overload has the following signature, which allows to force any DataT type under the caller's discretion:

 function useAsyncCollection<